Description

 Curriculum Requirements

-Foreign Languages/Language Requirement
+World Languages/Language Requirement

 Minimum Hours Required for Graduation

-The College grants the bachelors degree in programs associated with agricultural sciences, natural resources and related programs.
+The College grants the bachelors degree in programs associated with agricultural sciences, natural resources, and related programs.
 Students working toward a degree must earn at least 120 semester hours of credit.
 A minimum cumulative grade point average of C (2.0 on a 4.0 scale) must be maintained throughout the course of studies and is required for graduation.
 Some degree programs have a higher cumulative grade point average required for graduation.
 Please check the degree program on its graduation cumulative grade point average.

 Grade Rules

-Removal of C-, D and F Grades
+Removal of C-, D, and F Grades

 Only the most recent letter grade received in a given course will be used in computing a student’s cumulative grade point average if the student has completed the course more than once and previously received a grade or grades below C in that course.